Ready or Not: Why You Should Take the Leap

 "Are you guys coming bungee jumping with us?!" they asked excitedly as they made their way over.
 Um, what?
 We had talked about getting a group together for sky diving or bungee jumping someday in the future and I had fully resolved that I wanted to do these things...someday in the future.
 Though terrified of both, my stronger thirst for adventure made me curious enough to want to try.

 But I wanted to try someday, you know, the noncommittal type of someday that you pin that ambitious paleo-visual-masterpiece-meal to your recipe board on Pinterest with.
-The type of someday you never really expect to present itself in the present moment.
+The type of someday you never really expect to present itself in well, the present.

 After giving it some thought and deciding that my greater fear was regretting a choice not to go, I suddenly found myself rushing up to my room to pull out my laptop and sign my life away for the competitive price of $85.
 In total our group would include 6 jumpers plus few others who agreed to come along for the ride which in this case, was a 5 mile hike in to the perfectly good bridge we’d decided to willingly fling ourselves off of.